JetBlue and Air Canada cut back on Haiti flights, citing February protests

 Haiti’s once growing tourism sector just got hit with another setback.
-JetBlue and Air Canada are limiting daily flights to the country, which on Wednesday announced that it is canceling this year’s Carnival, scheduled to kick off this weekend.
+JetBlue and Air Canada are limiting daily flights to the country, which on Wednesday announced that it’s canceling Carnival, scheduled to kick off this weekend.

 JetBlue, which operates daily round-trip flights from Port-au-Prince to Boston, New York City, Orlando and Fort Lauderdale, will reduce service starting in April.
 Air Canada, which operates round-trip flights from Port-au-Prince to Montreal, is suspending service now through April 29.
 Air Canada cited “ongoing civil unrest in Haiti” as the reason for the change; JetBlue was less specific, citing reports from Haiti.

-On Wednesday, the State Department announced that Under Secretary for Political Affairs David Hale will travel to Haiti on Friday to meet with President Jovenel Moïse, opposition groups and others in hopes of fostering a national dialogue to break the political gridlock.
+On Wednesday, the State Department announced that Under Secretary for Political Affairs David Hale will travel to Haiti on Friday to meet with President Jovenel Moïse, opposition groups and others in hopes of fostering a national dialogue to break the ongoing political gridlock that is fueling instability and unrest.

-The airlines’ decision to limit service to Haiti comes after the travel site Expedia and its subsidiaries Travelocity, Orbitz, Hotwire and CheapTickets blocked travelers from booking flights to the island.
-As a result of the warnings and the unrest, hoteliers have seen a significant drop in room occupancy with some hotels being almost empty.
-A recent visit to the Marriott Hotel in downtown Port-au-Prince found just four diners in the restaurant during breakfast last week.

-Other airlines, including Delta and American Airlines, are offering waivers for customers who want to change their plans.
-Meanwhile, Spirit Airlines, which flies into Cap-Haitien, remains unchanged.

 Sign Up and Save